Aryalexa/42-b2bRoot/3-Start_vm.md

 ### 3. Start the VM
+You either come from:
-You have just finished installing Debian and it's time for the first reboot - or not: you will have to do this every time you start the VM.
+  - You have just finished installing Debian and it's time for the first reboot; or
+  - Just starting a new session with your VM in VirtualBox.

+Either way, this happens everytime:
   - The GRUB boot loader menu appears and we select `Debian GNU/Linux` to boot.
   - As we have an encrypted partition, we have to introduced the passphrase to unlock the volumes.
   - We see the Debian version and the hostname.
   - Introduce your user and password to login (this is safer than using root)

 We can type some commands to verify the Debian installation and the partitions:
 ```bash